 Randolph M. Nesse, M.D.

 The Economist "Books of the Year" Buy on Amazon

-- This book sets out to show how evolution underpins (or should underpin) psychiatry.
-In doing so, it will surely change the face of medicine -- and deservedly so. —Robin Dunbar
+This book will surely change the face of medicine -- and deservedly so. —Robin Dunbar

 This is a wise, accessible, highly readable exploration of an issue that goes to the heart of human existence. —Robert Sapolsky